alexwennerberg/gourami/README.md

 ## Deployment

-Get a Linux box and configure it
+Get a Linux box and configure it.
+Set up ssl, firewall rules, logging, etc.

-TBD
+I think it'd be interesting to set this up so that it can be deployed on a Platform as a Service or Function as a Service offering, but I haven't found any great way to run Sqlite in that context.
+I may put together an ansible playbook or something.